 During this process, called “mark-up,” the committee can add amendments to adjust the text of the bill.
 Once any amendments have been agreed to, then the committee can vote to pass the bill through the committee.
 If the bill passes through the committee, it is eligible for a vote on the floor.

 For the bill to become law, it must bass a floor vote in the House and Senate.
 Occasionally, the bill may pass on its own or “stand-alone.”
 But more often, a bill is attached to a larger bill as part of a package.
 This can occasionally be referred to as a “Christmas tree bill” with other bills attached or ‘ornaments.’

-The Senate and the House both have to pass the bill text in the exact same form.
-If the language is different between the chambers, then it goes through a process of reconciliation.
+The Senate and the House have to pass the bill text in the same form.
+If the language is different between the chambers, it goes through a reconciliation process.

 Once a chamber passes a bill, it is considered engrossed or in final form, and then the second chamber can agree to the exact text passed by the first chamber.
 If the other chamber passes the bill from the first chamber, it can now go to the President.